Get cheap car insurance for bad drivers with accidents or speeding tickets on their driving record by comparing quotes

 It's no secret that drivers with perfect driving records get the best insurance rates.
 So, what can you do if you're one of the millions of Americans with accidents, moving violation tickets or both on your driving record?
 Insurance agents realize that accidents happen, and that not every ticket is a sign of a high risk driver.
 Some insurance companies specialize in providing inexpensive coverage to drivers with accidents, tickets, or both.
 It’s important to shop around and get car insurance quotes from top insurance companies.

-If your insurer recently raised your rates because of an accident or moving violation ticket, it’s time to look elsewhere for coverage.
-Car insurance customers can and should shop around, especially if they’re considered a high risk driver based on a bad driving record.
-Unlike cable and wireless phone service companies, auto insurance carriers don’t require a contract, so you’re not locked in and can change insurance companies at any time.
+If your insurer recently raised your rates because of an accident or moving violation ticket, look elsewhere for coverage.
+Car insurance customers can and should shop around Especially if they’re considered a high risk driver based on a bad driving record.
+Unlike cable and wireless phone service companies, auto insurance carriers don’t require a contract.
+So you’re not locked in and can change insurance companies at any time.

 Additionally, contact your state’s Department of Motor Vehicles (DMV) agency and request a copy of your driving record.
 Just like reviewing your credit history, it’s important to periodically review your driving record.
-If you find items on your driving record that shouldn’t be there, request that the citations be removed from your record.
-Depending on the state you live in, first time offenders that complete driving safety programs after an infraction can request that the infraction be removed.
+If you find citations on your driving record that shouldn’t be there, request to have them removed from your record.
+Depending on your state, first time offenders that complete driving safety programs after an infraction can get the infraction removed.

 At QuoteWizard, we'll review your driving history and connect you with an agent that's a good fit.
 Don't assume you're going to get the same high rates with every company just because of multiple tickets or accidents.
 Each auto insurance company has a unique way of determining risk—it's not an exact science.
 We can help you find the best car insurance for bad driving records.